-American-designed and built supercars are on the comeback, it seems, with the Devon Motorworks GTX making its debut at last August's Pebble Beach Concours and now Hennessey Performance Engineering revealing its Venom GT supercar in its final form for the first time.
+American-designed and built supercars are on the comeback, it seems, with the Devon Motorworks GTX making its debut at the 2009 Pebble Beach Concours d'Elegance and now Hennessey Performance Engineering revealing its Venom GT supercar in its final form for the first time.

 Originally announced as far back as 2007, the Venom GT has gone through several iterations while still on the drawing board.
 The latest and final reveals a car that's likely to prove uncompromisingly fast.